bykof/bykof.github.com/docs/lectures/web-workers-in-react/tutorial.md

 Settings up Web Workers in React is pretty simple.

-All we need to do is just to include a Webpack module and import it to use it afterswards.
+All we need to do is just to include a Webpack module and import it, so we can use it afterwards.

 Let's start!